I loved singing, but no one else loved it when I sang.

 - Rest your vocal cords.
 Don’t sing seven days a week.
 That would stress your vocal cords too much.
 You always want to make sure to give your vocal cords sufficient time to rest to avoid damaging them.

 - Avoid coughing and clearing your throat.
 I know this isn’t always possible if you are sick, but apart from that, try to avoid coughing and clearing your throat.
-Warm tea with honey or cough drops can help.
+Warm tea with honey or cough drops can help, as can a steam inhaler like the one mentioned in this article.
 And if you do get sick, take some time off from singing until you recover.

 - Don’t whisper.
 Whispering squeezes your vocal cords together and puts a lot of strain on them.